Tips for Your Job Search OverseasiStockphoto

-When trying to find work with a foreign company, any useful skills and qualifications you have acquired beforehand will be very helpful for your job search overseas.
-You should especially consider that many foreign companies are reluctant to hire people who do not have sufficient language skills.
+When trying to find work with a foreign company, any useful skills and qualifications you have acquired beforehand will be very helpful.
+Always keep in mind that many foreign companies are reluctant to hire people who do not have sufficient language skills.

 An expatriate-owned foreign company might be an exception to this rule.
-Other expats may actually hire you, even if your foreign language proficiency is quite poor.
-If, on your job search overseas, you cannot find an expat-owned company that is willing to give you a job, you should choose an industry which gives you a chance to travel.
-This could be, for example, the armed forces, the diplomatic corps or the leisure and tourism industry.
+Other expats may actually hire you, even if your proficiency in foreign languages is lacking.
+If you cannot find an expat-owned company that is willing to give you a job, you should choose an industry which gives you a chance to travel.
+This could be, for example, the diplomatic corps or the leisure and tourism industry.

 The Shoot-First-Ask-Later Method